At age 28, I went back to school.

 More specifically, why do you want to go back to school at 30?

-Some people are thinking of going back to school to pursue a new career, add to their skill set, or simply get more out of life.
+Some people consider returning to school to pursue a new career, add to their skill set, or simply get more out of life.
 Others have hit a ceiling at their current job.

-No matter what your career goals are, this article has something for you.
+No matter your career goals, this article has something for you.

-I detail my observations and experiences being an adult student in college.
-I can’t guarantee that all of my advice will work for your situation, but if you really want this and you’re willing to do the hard work, you’ll get something out of this article.
+I detail my observations and experiences as an adult student in college.
+I can’t guarantee that all of my advice will work for your situation, but if you want this and are willing to do the hard work, you’ll get something out of this article.

-If you’re on the fence about going back to school later in life and being an older student, then I believe reading about my experiences will give you the confidence necessary to take on this challenge.
+If you’re on the fence about going back to school later in life and being an older student, reading about my experiences will give you the confidence to take on this challenge.
 Without further ado, I present to you…

-1. Make sure you get a into a decent degree program
+1. Make sure you get into a decent degree program

 Enrolling in a college program as an adult is a serious decision.

-You need to be sure that your intended course of study is worth the 4 years and 5-figure tuition that you’re about to invest.
-You need to be careful that you aren’t enrolling in a school that’s just a for-profit online degree mill.
+You need to be sure that your intended course of study is worth the four years and 5-figure tuition you’re about to invest.
+You need to be careful not to enroll in a school that’s just a for-profit online degree mill.

-These are just types of places that take advantage of a person going back to school at 30.
+These are just types of places that take advantage of adult students who are strapped for time but want to better themselves.

 Be practical.
-Don’t major in the latest fad or follow your passion (unless it fits the criteria listed below).
-You’re going to college as an adult to increase your income, grow your network, and get new opportunities; not to just get a degree for the sake of having it.
+Only major in the latest fad or follow your passion if it fits the criteria below.
+You’re going to college as an adult to increase your income, grow your network, and get new opportunities, not just to get a degree for the sake of having it.

 The time investment will be at least eight 12-16 week semesters.
-These semesters will not be cheap and they will be exhausting.
+These semesters will not be costly and they will be exhausting.

 Here are a few ways to indicate whether your degree is worth the time and money investment:

-- Does it have the word “studies”, “administration” or end with “-ology” in it?
+• Does it have the words “studies,” “administration,” or “-ology” in it?
 If yes, then it’s not rigorous enough to be of any economic value.
 You’ll be forced to get a master’s degree or higher to see a return on investment with this degree.
-Since you’re going back to school, I’m assuming that you don’t want to spend 4 more years there just to have a chance to break even.
+Since you’re going back to school, I’m assuming that you don’t want to spend four more years there just to have a chance to break even.
 [Note: Do not get a business degree.
 Business degrees teach you nothing about running one.
-All they do is signal that you were smart enough to specialize or ambition enough to start a business of your own.
+All they do is signal that you weren’t smart enough to specialize in a topic nor were you ambitious enough to start your own business.
 Sorry if you have a business degree.
-If you have one, then you know this is a true.]
+If you have one, then you know this is true.]

-- Does it require you to at least study Calculus 1?
-If not, then it’s not rigorous enough to be of any economic value.
+• Does it require you to at least study Calculus 1?
+If not, it needs to be more rigorous to be of any economic value.
 It’s not that worthwhile career paths make daily use of calculus.
-It’s just that the degrees that lead to them tend to require at least the first level of calculus.
+It’s that the degrees that lead to them tend to require at least the first level of calculus.
 There is one notable exception.

-- Is it in the medical field?
-Nursing doesn’t require Calculus, but the medical profession has extremely high demand.
-Be careful though, as many of the health sciences has a high demand but a relatively low salary.
+• Is it in the medical field?
+Nursing doesn’t require Calculus, but the medical profession has exceptionally high demand.
+Be careful, as many health sciences have a high demand but a relatively low salary.

-- Can you get a paid internship that is higher than minimum wage?
-If you ever have to work for free (or for a low wage), even as a student, they are–quite literally–telling you that your work is worthless.
-Don’t expect to suddenly be paid more when you graduate.
+• Can you get a paid internship that is higher than minimum wage?
+If you ever have to work for free (or for a low salary), even as a student, they are–quite literally–telling you that your work is worthless.
+Don’t expect to be paid more when you graduate.

-- Is it science, technology, engineering, or mathematics (S.T.E.M.)?
-Despite the recent national center for education statistics, S.T.E.M. is not a automatically guarantee of a high income or career demand.
-Avoid biology or anything that ends with “sciences”, and you’ll field that most S.T.E.M. programs have a direct career path or a derivative career path that generates a decent income.
+• Is it science, technology, engineering, or mathematics (S.T.E.M.)?
+Despite the recent National Center for Education Statistics, S.T.E.M. is not an automatic guarantee of a high income or career demand.
+Avoid biology or anything that ends with “sciences,” and you’ll find that most S.T.E.M. programs have a direct or derivative career path that generates a decent income.

-There are many profitable paths that do not require a college education.
+Many profitable paths do not require a college education.
 You can learn a trade, become an auto mechanic, learn to code, or become a salesperson.
 Some of the best jobs out there don’t require college.
 But if you want to go to college, then you need to figure out what to study based on the metrics above.

 Those student loans you’ll probably need to take out depend on you not messing this up.